Assisted Living

 Common monthly in-home care cost plans

 Some common home care schedules and costs are listed below.
-These price estimates are based on A Place for Mom’s national median in-home care cost of $30 an hour.[01]
+These estimates are based on A Place for Mom’s national median in-home care cost of $33 per hour.[01]

-• Care for 7 hours a week: $910 a month.
+• Care for 7 hours a week: $1,000 per month.
 Healthy, independent seniors may be able to get all the care they need from a few short visits each week.
-Housework, companionship, meal preparation, and cleaning can be accomplished in this time frame, generally for less than $1,000 a month.
+Housework, companionship, meal preparation, and light housekeeping can be accomplished in this time.
 Seven hours per week is typically the minimum requirement for home care agencies, though some have higher or lower thresholds.

-• Care for 15 hours a week: $1,950 a month.
-A two-to-three-hour daily check-in can benefit seniors who need more care but are independently mobile and cognitively sound.
+• Care for 15 hours a week: $2,145 per month.
+A 2-to-3-hour daily check-in can benefit seniors who need more care but are independently mobile and cognitively sound.
 For example, morning visits could provide necessary assistance with grooming, dressing, and preparing meals for the day.

-• Care for 30 hours a week: $3,900 a month.
+• Care for 30 hours a week: $4,290 per month.
 A 30-hour week may be ideal for seniors living with family caregivers who work.
 It’s also ideal for seniors who prefer daily companionship and social stimulation.
-Thirty hours a week equates to six hours a day for five days — time a senior would otherwise be alone while their family caregiver is working.

-• Care for 44 hours a week: $5,720 a month.
-This care plan can provide coverage for a family caregiver who works full time and doesn’t want their senior loved one to be alone.
-An aide could assist with all ADLs, including toileting, dining, and bathing.
-For an aging loved one who has a chronic condition that requires careful supervision, this may be an ideal schedule.
+• Care for 44 hours a week: $6,292 per month.
+This care plan can provide coverage for a family caregiver who works full time and doesn’t want their senior loved one to be alone, or for someone who needs help with multiple ADLs, including toileting, eating, and bathing.
+For people who have chronic conditions that require careful supervision, this may be an ideal schedule.

 Agencies and private caregivers have different price structures for more intensive schedules like 24/7 home care and live-in home care.
 The costs of these types of care can vary greatly.